It’s worthwhile looking back at some of the legal develpments during the first 20 years of the 21st Century.

 There has been a considerable amount of confusion as to when exactly the clock starts ticking under the ‘knowledge’ principle.

-Two cases came before the Supreme court in 2019 which clarified the situation.
+Two cases came before the Supreme court which clarified the situation.

 In one case, a man from Cork raised questions around when your two year limit should start and the other case involved a woman from Cashel.

 These cases involved an analysis of the ‘knowledge’ principle as it is applied.